YAVI-DEV/YAVI-DEV/README.md

 ________________________________________
 ### <p style="color:blue"> ${{\color{darkblue}\LARGE{\textsf{ 🌱 \ What \ I'm \ Seeking}}}}\$ </p>

-<p>Beginner in this field, my goal is to be involved in an innovative project that incorporates process automation to more effectively meet the expectations of the business sector.</p>
+<p>As a junior in this field, my goal is to be involved in an innovative project that incorporates process automation to more effectively meet the expectations of the business sector.</p>
 <p>I'm also interested in website development involving a focus on ux/ui design.</p>
 <em><p>Feel free to check out my upcoming projects in this repository.</p></em>